bananapi-dev/BPi/README.md

 BPi (Banana Pi)
 ===
-We are a team of Linux enthusiasts with decades of experience in embedded software and passion for open source software.
+We are a team of enthusiasts with experience in embedded linux softwareware.

-Based on the experiences on Raspberry Pi* board, we would like to have a better hardware capabilities single borad computer by our own design.
-So...Banana Pi jumps into the world!
+Stand on the shoulder of RPi(Raspberry Pi*), we enhance RPi with more hardware capabilities.

+We call it Banana Pi.

-Meanwhile, we also target to have multiple OS supported for different preferences of developers.
-With removable SD card, Banana Pi can boot up with your favorite OS such as Lubuntu, Raspbien, Archlinux, openSUSE, Android and so on.
+With removable SD card, Banana Pi can boot up with your favorite OS such as Lubuntu, Raspbien, Archlinux, openSUSE, ... and Android.

-Our mission is to start with low-cost and more hardware capabilities of Banana Pi.
-Then we could foster contributions in educational, industrial, scientific fields from time to come.
+With low-cost and more hardware capabilities of Banana Pi, we hope to foster contributions in educational, industrial and scientific fields from time to come.

 *: Raspberry Pi is a registered trademark of the Raspberry Pi Foundation.